tzhouhc/dotfiles/README.md

 scripts.

-`lib/navi` contains recipes that typically involve some params, but are not worth creating special shell functions to run.
+`lib/navi` contains recipes that typically involve some params, but are not worth creating special shell functions to run, or one-off commands that don't need dedicated scripts.

 The `justfile` contains commands that could potentially involve some kind of dependency, or are otherwise more context-aware -- associated with specific